NSS-Data-Analytics-Cohort-8/teis_da8_1-sockswithsandals/README.md

 * Tab 2 contains a list of all children with IFSPs during the same timeframe.
 This includes a point of entry office, a referral date and an exit date.

 Analysis Questions:
 * How many children are receiving co-visits?
 What is the rate of co-visits?
-That is, out of children how have an IFSP, how many are receiving co-visits?
+That is, out of children how have an IFSP, how many are receiving co-visits?,What is the cadence of co-visits?
 * Children can have up to 6 co-visits per year.
 How many are recieving all 6 visits?
 Are there any who are exceeding 6 visits?
 In what setting do co-visits typically occur?
 * XXXX What is the cadence of co-visits?
 * XXXX In what setting do co-visits typically occur?